 Drew believes that all students are entitled to equal educational opportunities regardless of their race, color, religion, sex, citizenship, ethnic or national origin, age, disability, medical status, military status, veteran status, marital status, sexual orientation, gender identity or expression, genetic information, ancestry, or any legally protected status.
 No student shall be subjected to discrimination or harassment because of the student's race, color, religion, sex, citizenship, ethnic or national origin, age, disability, medical status, military status, veteran status, marital status, sexual orientation, gender identity or expression, genetic information, ancestry, or any legally protected status in any of Drew's education programs, activities, or practices.
 The board further recognizes its responsibility in accordance with applicable laws (Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act) to ensure that all students have an equal opportunity to benefit from and participate in all programs and activities of the school system.
-Additionally, sexual harassment is a form of sex discrimination prohibited by Title IX.
-Drew is committed to upholding these laws and takes discriminatory behaviors seriously.
+Additionally, sexual harassment is a form of discrimination that undermines the integrity of the educational environment.
+It is prohibited by Title IX.
+The District is committed to upholding these laws and takes discriminatory behaviors seriously.
+Therefore, Board policy prohibits acts of sexual harassment that may not rise to the level of a violation of federal law.
+For detailed information regarding Title IX reporting (including reports of sexual harassment), formal complaint procedures, grievance process/procedures, supportive measures, investigation, available relief, appeal rights, or for any other information regarding Title IX, please visit www.atlantapublicschools.us/titleix., or contact Title IX Coordinator, Ms. Camalyn Turner, Esq. at 404-802-2207 or camalyn.turner@atlanta.k12.ga.us